denten-books/plain-text/3-format.md

 inward formula---poetics and hermeneutics---is perhaps most starkly visible in the intellectual legacy of Russian formalism in the first few decades of 20th century.
-The seminal series of "OPOYAZ" publications, appearing between 1916 and 1920, gave a unified program to a group of literary scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
+The seminal series of "OPOYAZ" publications, appearing between 1916 and 1920, gave voice to a unified program to a group of literary scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
 Collectively, the volumes strike out in two distinct, but complementary directions.

 A set of essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound" [*zvuk*] to "symbol" [*obraz*].
 Brik writes: "I believe that elements of